-In the area of Standards Development Council's objective is to strive for development of communications and networking standards portfolio across the entire technical scope of ComSoc as reflected in the charters of all ComSoc Technical Committees and Emerging Technology Subcommittees.
+In the area of Standards Development, the Council's objective is to strive for the development of a communications and networking standards portfolio across the entire technical scope of ComSoc as reflected in the charters of all ComSoc Technical Committees and Emerging Technology Subcommittees.
 It is highly desirable to leverage the expertise residing in ComSoc communities for project development, e.g. by participation in study groups as well as support of standards development when requested and on discretion of Working Groups.